Yves Saint Laurent (fashion house): History

-Despite Slimane previously working with the house, there was controversy following his appointment, particularly after the house announced their ready-to-wear line would be rebranded "Saint Laurent" (dropping "Yves" from its name).
+Despite Slimane having previously worked with the house, there was controversy following his appointment, particularly after the house announced it would rebrand its ready-to-wear line as "Saint Laurent" (dropping "Yves" from its name).
 "Yves Saint Laurent" and the YSL vertical monogram logo would remain for accessories and its L'Oréal-owned cosmetics line.
 Slimane drew inspiration for the name change from the ready-to-wear line Rive Gauches name when it first launched, "Saint Laurent Rive Gauche".

 Parisian boutique Colette began selling shirts with the line "Ain't Laurent without Yves."
-Saint Laurent requested the store stop selling the shirts (which it did on its online store).
+Saint Laurent requested that the store stop selling the shirts (which it did on its online store).
 In October 2013, Colette received a letter from YSL accusing it of selling counterfeit products that seriously damaged the brand.
 Following the accusation, Saint Laurent canceled Colette's order for its Spring 2014 Collection, despite Colette stocking the brand since 1998.

 In 2016, Slimane left Saint Laurent and Anthony Vaccarello was appointed creative director.
 When COVID-19 negatively impacted the sales of YSL, Vaccarello came up with the idea to sell the handbags at a discounted price in bulk to wholesalers, without the authentication and 12 digit serial number leather tag, expanding the brand's market and available price points.
 In 2017, Vaccarello chose Charlotte Gainsbourg, daughter of Serge Gainsbourg and Jane Birkin, as face of the A/W 2017 campaign.
 In July 2020, Rosé, a Korean-New Zealand singer-songwriter, was named the first-ever global ambassador of Yves Saint Laurent.

 In April 2023, the house launched Saint Laurent Productions, a production company for art cinema.
 Costumes for films made by the company will be designed by Saint Laurent's creative director, Anthony Vaccarello.
 The production company's first films are two shorts: Pedro Almodóvar's Strange Way of Life and Jean-Luc Godard's posthumous Trailer Of The Film That Will Never Exist: Phony Wars.
 Both premiered at the 2023 Cannes Film Festival.
-The company's next projects were David Cronenberg's film The Shrouds, Paolo Sorrentino’s Parthenope, and Jacques Audiard's Emilia Pérez, for which it received its first Oscar nomination at the 97th Academy Awards in addition to the Jury Prize at the 2024 Cannes Film Festival.
+The company's next projects were David Cronenberg's film The Shrouds, Paolo Sorrentino's Parthenope, and Jacques Audiard's Emilia Pérez, for which it received its first Oscar nomination at the 97th Academy Awards in addition to the Jury Prize at the 2024 Cannes Film Festival.
 In November 2024, Cédric Charbit replaced Francesca Bellettini as CEO of Yves Saint Laurent.